 There is freedom.

 Lorna Graves won the Oppenheim-Downs memorial award in 2001.
 She exhibited in Britain, Japan, the US, and Germany.
 Her work was bought by many collections including the Victoria and Albert Museum.
-She looked on life as a journey – a passing through.
-Symbols of
+She looked at life as a journey – a passing through.
+Symbols of a voyage, flight, and the labyrinth, occurred frequently in her art.
+Amid the impermanence of life, she saw a comforting continuity.
+After her early death, from cancer, aged 58, her work, like her memorial set amidst woodland above Brampton in Cumbria, continues that

 Winter Flowers, The Life and Work of Lorna Graves 1947-2006 Crossman, Clare | ISBN13 9781912181070